 Sauté the minced shallots (or onions) for 3-4 minutes or until softened.

 Add the minced garlic and sauté for 1 minute while stirring.
-Do not allow to brown.
+Do not allow it to brown.

-Add the chopped tomatoes and continue to sauté for 2-3 more minutes.
+Add the chopped or frozen grated tomatoes and continue to sauté for 3-5 more minutes.

-Next, add 4 cups of broth (vegetable or chicken), cover and bring to a low simmer for about 10 minutes.
+Next, add 4 cups of broth (vegetable or chicken) and parsley stems.
+Simmer on low heat for about 10 minutes with the cover slightly ajar.

 Taste and adjust for salt and pepper.

-Slowly pour the beaten egg mixture into the hot broth, constantly stirring in the same circular motion with a fork for about one minute.
-Notice how the eggs form threads.
+Pour the egg mixture slowly into the hot broth while stirring with a fork in a circular motion for one minute.
+Notice how the eggs form little rags.

-If desired, garnish this tomato egg drop soup with additional grated cheese and chopped parsley.
+Garnish this tomato egg drop soup with additional grated parmesan cheese (or Pecorino) and freshly chopped Italian parsley if desired.

-There are countless variations of the basic recipe for Stracciatella Alla Romana.
-Let your imagination and whatever you have in your pantry and fridge be your guide.
+There are countless variations of this traditional Italian soup.
+Let your imagination and whatever you have in your pantry and fridge guide you.

 Here are some suggestions:

-Spinach Egg Drop Soup: Add 1 cup of thinly sliced spinach after the addition of the whisked egg mixture.
+Spinach Egg Drop Soup: Add 1 cup of thinly sliced spinach after adding the whisked egg mixture.

-Chicken Stracciatella Soup: Add cooked diced chicken after the addition of the whisked eggs.
+Chicken Stracciatella Soup: Add cooked diced chicken after adding the whisked eggs.

 Stracciatella Soup with Pasta: While the broth is simmering, add small pasta shapes like acini di pepe, orzo or satellite.
 When al dente, remove from heat and whisk in the egg mixture.